-Strategic Objectives: 12 - Support Safe, Healthy and Inclusive Communities
+12 - Support Safe, Healthy and Inclusive Communities 13 - Provide Housing to Meet Community Needs

 The 2021 Mid Sussex Strategic Housing Market Assessment (SHMA) provides the underlying justification for requiring the provision of affordable housing on residential development through affordable housing policies.
-The SHMA highlights the clear need for both social and affordable rented housing.
-The net need for affordable home ownership housing is smaller, albeit its provision will support some of those households currently unable to access market housing as they fall within the rent/ buy 'gap' or experience barriers in obtaining a mortgage.
+The Assessment highlights the clear need for both social and affordable rented housing.
+The net need for affordable home ownership housing is smaller, albeit its provision will support those households currently unable to access market housing as they fall within the rent/ buy 'gap' or experience barriers in obtaining a mortgage.